dortania/OpenCore-Install-Guide/extras/spoof.md

 ![Credit to CorpNewt for image](/images/extras/spoof-md/corp-windows.png)

 The rendered game or application will have its buffer copied to the IGPU.
 Which is then displayed to you.
-This does come with a few downsides.
-Gsync will no longer work and Nvidia settings can no longer be opened.
-Gysnc and NV settings requires the display to be connected to the GPU.
-You may have increased input lag as well.
+This does come with a few downsides:

+- GSync will no longer work.
+- Nvidia settings can no longer be opened.
+- Decreased frame rate.
+- Increased input latency.
+- Refresh rate cap.

+If your motherboard only has an HDMI connector for the IGPU, the maximum refresh rate for spec 2.1 is [120Hz](https://www.hdmi.org/spec21Sub/EightK60_FourK120).
+This assumes your board, cable and monitor are of the same spec.
+This means your 144Hz monitor is only seeing a maximum of 120Hz as determined by the hardware.
+This limitation *does not* apply if you your board has a DP connector for the IGPU.

 If you have more than two GPUs (AMD, Nvidia and Intel), this setting is limited.
-If you have your monitor connected to an AMD GPU, Windows will only allow you to select the AMD GPU or the Intel IGPU.
+A monitor connected to the AMD GPU means Windows will only allow you to select the AMD GPU or the Intel IGPU.
 The Nvidia GPU will not show.

+Note: GSync and NV Settings requires the display to be connected to the GPU.
 As a recommendation, if you use both operating systems equally your best option is an HDMI or DP switch.